-Bridgewater’s Commencement Exercises will be held Saturday, May 17 at 10 a.m. on the Campus Mall (rain location, Nininger Hall).
+Bridgewater’s Commencement Exercises will be held Saturday, May 17 at 10 a.m. on the Campus Mall.

-Each Senior will receive four reserved-seating Commencement tickets for family and friends.
-Seniors will be given their tickets following Commencement rehearsal on Tuesday, May 13.
+Each senior will receive four reserved-seating Commencement tickets for family and friends.
+Seniors will be given their tickets following Commencement rehearsal on Tuesday, May 13th.
 Seniors may invite more than four guests to Commencement, although they will only receive four reserved-seating tickets.
 Bridgewater College cannot give out additional reserved seating tickets.

-If Commencement is held outside on the Campus Mall, the four guests with tickets will be seated in the reserved seating section; other guests will be seated in the open seating area.
+The four guests with tickets will be seated in the reserved seating section on the Campus Mall; other guests will be seated in the open seating area.
 There will also be two sections for handicapped seating.
 One section will be for reserved-seating ticket holders.
 The other section will be an open handicapped seating area.

-In the event Commencement is held in Nininger Hall (for example, inclement weather), due to limited seating, only those guests with reserved-seating tickets will be seated in Nininger.
+In the event of inclement weather, due to limited seating, only those guests with reserved-seating tickets will be seated under the tent on the Campus Mall.
 Other guests may watch the ceremony on screens located in the remote viewing locations.
 Tickets are not required for the Baccalaureate Service.

 About Academic Dress